Last updated on December 9th, 2018

 ‘ Epidemiology of Eating Disorders: Incidence, Prevalence and Mortality Rates.’
 Frédérique R. E. Smink, Daphne van Hoeken, and Hans W. Hoek.
 Curr Psychiatry Rep. 2012 August; 14(4): 406–414. http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3409365/

 ‘Eating disorders in the UK: service distribution, service development and training.
-Report from the Royal College of Psychiatrists’ Section of Eating Disorders’, March 2012. http://www.rcpsych.ac.uk/files/pdfversion/CR170.pdf
+Report from the Royal College of Psychiatrists’ Section of Eating Disorders’, March 2012.
+(The link used to be http://www.rcpsych.ac.uk/files/pdfversion/CR170.pdf and I'm not sure if or when it will be updated by rcpsych)

 ‘ Prevalence and correlates of eating disorders in adolescents.
 Results from the national comorbidity survey replication adolescent supplement.’
 Swanson SA, Crow SJ, Le Grange D, Swendsen J, Merikangas KR.
 2011 Jul;68(7):714-23 http://www.ncbi.nlm.nih.gov/pubmed/21383252